-Shelley Wetton, or any of them, each with the power of substitution, are hereby authorized to represent and vote the shares of the undersigned, with all the powers which the undersigned would possess if personally present, at the Annual Meeting of Stockholders of FIVE STAR BANCORP to be held on May 19, 2022 or at any postponement or adjournment thereof.
+Shelley Wetton is hereby authorized to represent and vote the shares of the undersigned, with all the powers which the undersigned would possess if personally present, at the Annual Meeting of Shareholders of FIVE STAR BANCORP to be held on May 19, 2022 at 4:30 p.m Pacific Time or at any postponement or adjournment thereof.

-Shares represented by this proxy will be voted by the stockholder.
-If no such directions are indicated, the Proxies will have authority to vote FOR the election of the Board of Directors and FOR items 2 and 3.
+Shares represented by this proxy will be voted as directed by the shareholder.
+If no such directions are indicated, the Proxies will have authority to vote FOR the election of each listed nominee to the Board of Directors and FOR items 2 and 3.